 The purpose of showing only the active NDP(s) in Figure 6-28b-d is to highlight the NDP that is used to obtain non-TB sensing measurements, distinguishing three types of non-TB sensing instances depending on the role of the sensing responder.

-The proposed modification is to add a NOTE after Figure 6-28b to explain the reason why SR2SI NDP and SI2SR NDP are not shown in the figure.
+The proposed change is to keep the message flow shown in the figure as it is.
+To clarify the confusion, texts are added.
+Please refer to the CR for CID#822.